East Patagonia, Tierra del Fuego and Strait of Magellan dispute: Atlantic coast of Patagonia

 The king complies with the recommendations of Governor of the Kingdom of Chile and later Viceroy of Peru, Ambrosio O'Higgins to populate Eastern Patagonia in view of the threat of other European nations to take advantage of the absence of the Spanish Empire in the area.

-The recommendations of Ambrosio O'Higgins on the foundation of establishments in Atlantic Patagonia were listened to and put into practice by King Charles III of Spain who commissioned the viceroys of Buenos Aires, from 1778 onwards, the foundation of these on the said coasts, arranging that they would depend accidentally on the viceroyalty for reasons of proximity, without this altering the political jurisdiction of the Atlantic Patagonian coast, making it explicit as part of the kingdom of Chile in the royal decree of June 8, 1778.
+The recommendations of Ambrosio O'Higgins on the foundation of establishments in Atlantic Patagonia were listened to and put into practice by King Charles III of Spain, who ordered the viceroys of Buenos Aires, from 1778 onwards, the foundation of these on the said coasts.
+According to Chilean historiography, these settlements were depend accidentally on the viceroyalty for reasons of proximity, without this altering the political jurisdiction of the Atlantic Patagonian coast, making it explicit as part of the kingdom of Chile in the royal order of June 8, 1778.
+According to Argentine historiography, the settlements remained permanently dependent on the Viceroyalty because they were within its jurisdiction.

+In the instructions for establishing forts and settlements on the coast that runs from the Río de la Plata to the Strait of Magellan, dated June 8, 1778, signed by the Universal Minister of the Indies, José de Gálvez, and which accompanied the Royal Order of March 24, 1778, it is stated that:

-In order that the English ... do not think of establishing themselves in San Julián Bay or on the same coast for whaling in those seas ... it has been resolved by His Majesty. that reserved and very precise orders be given to the Viceroy of Buenos Aires and also to the Intendant of the Royal Treasury that ... 'with all promptness he will arrange for a formal establishment and population in said San Julian Bay. ... ...The first is the Bahía Sin Fondo or Punta de San Matías in which the Río Negro which flows for about three hundred leagues into the Kingdom of Chile drains, and this circumstance makes its occupation more precise and that a provisional fort be erected there. ... that the commissioner of Bahía Sin Fondo make the most exact reconnaissance of the immediate country, trying to take from them all the possible advantage for the solidity and increase of that establishment extending his explorations to the internal lands, he will try to direct them by sea as the first object, towards the mouth of the Colorado River or of the Barrancas, which also goes towards the Kingdom of Chile, and is located about twenty leagues north of the Negro River that forms the port of the Bahía Sin Fondo.
+[...]
+There are two principal locations to which we must direct our attention, starting with the establishment of certain outposts that will be progressively improved and serve as staging points for others.
+The first is the Bahía Sin Fondo or Punta de San Matías in which the Río Negro which flows for about three hundred leagues into the Kingdom of Chile drains, and this circumstance makes its occupation more precise and that a provisional fort be erected there. [...] that the commissioner of Bahía Sin Fondo make the most exact reconnaissance of the immediate country, trying to take from them all the possible advantage for the solidity and increase of that establishment extending his explorations to the internal lands, he will try to direct them by sea as the first object, towards the mouth of the Colorado River or of the Barrancas, which also goes towards the Kingdom of Chile, and is located about twenty leagues north of the Negro River that forms the port of the Bahía Sin Fondo. [...]
+And as for the other instructions that must be given to the Commissioners, these will be issued with greater knowledge and accuracy by the Viceroy of Buenos Aires, whose military expertise and zeal, aided by the activity of the intendant of those Provinces, will provide everything this important expedition needs.
+The King entrusts this to the care of those officers, who will take all the necessary measures for its complete success, relying on their true love for his royal service and the great obligations their offices impose upon them, which will spare no diligence, effort, or exertion that may facilitate the success His Majesty desires.
+Signed: José de Gálvez.